Sch3lp/adventofcode2017/README.md

-# adventofcode2017
+# Advent of Code 2017
-Attempts at solving Advent of Code problems
+Attempts at solving [Advent of Code 2017](http://adventofcode.com/2017) problems.